kedro-org/awesome-kedro/README.md

 - [vineyard-kedro](https://pypi.org/project/vineyard-kedro) - Custom `DataSet` and `Runner` which enables sharing intermediate data between tasks in Kedro pipelines using Vineyard, a cloud-native in-memory object manager.
 - [kedro-tf-image](https://github.com/dermatologist/kedro-tf-image) - Kedro pipelines for preprocessing images using TensorFlow.
 - [kedro-graphql](https://pypi.org/project/kedro-graphql/) - A Kedro plugin for serving Kedro projects as GraphQL APIs.
+- [kedro-boot](https://github.com/takikadiri/kedro-boot) - Integrate you kedro project with any application

 For more:
 - [kedro-plugin](https://github.com/topics/kedro-plugin) topic on GitHub